lsphillips/crumble/README.md

 * `path` (string, optional) - The path of which the cookie will be created.
 Defaults to the current path.
 * `domain` (string, optional) - The (sub)domain of which the cookie will be created.
 Defaults to the current domain.
 * `secure` (boolean, optional) - Indicates whether the cookie should only be passed over HTTPS connections.
 Defaults to `false`.
-* `firstPartyOnly` (boolean, optional) - Indicates whether the cookie should only be sent in a first-party context.
-This is subject to client support.
-Defaults to `false`.
+* `sameSite` (string, optional) - Indicates the context restrictions that the cookie should be subject to.
+Defaults to `lax`.

 Example usage: